ArunJRK/ArunJRK/README.md

 - 💬 Ask me about Tech, UX/UI Design
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/arunjayaramakrishnan/)

+### Other activities:
+- I also developed and manage [Temples of India](https://templesofindia.org), World's largest Hindu Temples portal constains a listing of around 7 lakh temples from across the country and detailed information about more than 5000 temples.
+Collaborator - [Ayush Maheshwari](https://github.com/ayushbiths)

 <!--
 **ArunJRK/ArunJRK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.